adhearsion/adhearsion-website/views/docs/upgrading.md

 ## ahn_log has become logger

 This is mostly a simple search & replace change.
-Find all instances of "ahn_log" and replace them with "logger".
-However, we have also deprecated logger namespaces.
-For example, "ahn_log.myapp.info" would log messages within the "myapp" namespace.
-This is no longer supported so it would need to become "logger.info".
+Find all instances of `ahn_log` and replace them with `logger`.
+However, we have also removed logger namespaces.
+For example, `ahn_log.myapp.info` would log messages within the "myapp" namespace.
+This is no longer supported so it would need to become `logger.info`.
 Fortunately we have added a lot more information to the default logging formatter that includes the originating class name that generated the log message.
 Hopefully have a minimal or net positive impact to most applications.

 ## No more dialplan.rb

 This is the single most visible change.
-Previously an  Adhearsion application's entry point was dialplan.rb, and the entry point in dialplan.rb was decided by the context provided by Asterisk.
+Previously an  Adhearsion application's entry point was `dialplan.rb`, and the entry point in `dialplan.rb` was decided by the context provided by Asterisk.
 Since Adhearsion 2.0 runs on multiple platforms, and the concept of a "context" is Asterisk-specific, we needed to do something different.
 The recommended way to migrate dialplan.rb is to break each dialplan.rb block up into a separate [CallController](/docs/call-controllers).
-Then you will need to add routes to config/adhearsion.rb that map Asterisk contexts to the new CallControllers.
+Then you will need to add routes to `config/adhearsion.rb` that map Asterisk contexts to the new CallControllers.
 For example, given the following dialplan.rb:

 ```ruby
 adhearsion {